 The EMTRAC detection apps provide a secure way for traffic departments to offer the benefits of a connected city—delivering smart city services through an accessible and secure communications environment.
 For additional information, refer to the Bicycle and Motorcycle Detection page and the Pedestrian Detection and Signaling page—or contact us.

-The EMTRAC Bicycle Detection app enables traffic controllers to accurately detects bicycles (as well as motorcycles) at equipped intersections.
+The EMTRAC Bicycle Detection app enables traffic controllers to accurately detect bicycles (as well as motorcycles) at equipped intersections.
 The app, which runs on the rider's mobile device, utilizes the EMTRAC detector to notify corresponding traffic controllers so they serve the appropriate phases for the given directions.

 Bicycle Detection Utilizing EMTRAC Hardware or NTCIP Communication